Daniel-KM/Omeka-S-module-BulkImport/README.md

 - [ ] Convert specific importer into standard resource processor + pattern.
 - [ ] Why are there 752 missing ids with direct sql creation in Spip?
 - [ ] Spip: Utiliser la langue de la rubrique supérieure si pas de langue.
+- [ ] Use transformSource() for sql imports (so convert special processors) or convert rows early (like spreadsheets).
+- [ ] For sql import, use a direct sql queries when mapping is table to table (like eprints statistics).

 Warning